-In response to the COVID-19 pandemic, a large number of countries have declared and implemented a state of emergency.
-During such an unprecedented situation, mobile operators have been working closely with governments to support the management of the crisis through the provision of mobile services to the public and government.
-Spectrum resources made available by governments during the crisis can contribute to the optimisation of mobile network infrastructure in order to better serve the needs of communities and public services.
+During such an unprecedented situation, mobile operators continue to work closely with governments to support the management of the crisis through the provision of mobile services to the public and government.
+Spectrum resources made available by governments during the crisis contribute to the optimisation of mobile network infrastructure in order to better serve the needs of communities and public services.

 - Providing short-term/emergency spectrum licences to MNOs to access any portions of unallocated spectrum, renewable depending on national requirements